Jinoh-Cho/effai-final-project/README.md

 ```

 ## Acknowledgement
-This repository is build upon the [Wanda](https://github.com/locuslab/wanda) repository.
+This repository is largely build upon the [Wanda](https://github.com/locuslab/wanda) repository.